Huntington Place

-Huntington Place (formerly known as Cobo Hall, Cobo Center, and briefly TCF Center) is a convention center in Downtown Detroit, owned by the Detroit Regional Convention Facility Authority (DRCFA) and operated by ASM Global.
+Huntington Place (formerly known as Cobo Hall, Cobo Center, and briefly TCF Center) is a convention center in Downtown Detroit, owned by the Detroit Regional Convention Facility Authority (DRCFA) and operated by Legends Global.
 Located at 1 Washington Boulevard, the facility was originally named after former Mayor of Detroit Albert Cobo.

 The largest annual event held at Huntington Place is the North American International Auto Show (NAIAS), which has been held at the center since 1965.

 Facilities

 Huntington Place is 2400000 sqft in size and has 723,000 sqft of exhibition space, with 623000 sqft contiguous.
 It previously featured an arena, Cobo Arena, which hosted various concerts, sporting events, and other events.
 In 2015, the facility completed a renovation that repurposed the Cobo Arena space, adding additional meeting halls, a glass atrium with a view of the Detroit riverfront, and the 40,000 sqft Grand Riverview Ballroom.

 It is served by the Detroit People Mover with its own station.
 Huntington Place has several large, attached parking garages, as well as parking on the roof of the facility, and direct access to the Lodge Freeway.
 The facility is located along the Detroit International Riverfront, and within walking distance of several downtown hotels.